muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 - **When it might be most useful:** When you want to explore potential scenarios or outcomes.
 - **LLM suitability**: 3/5.
 LLMs can generate creative and diverse responses to hypothetical scenarios or outcomes.
 However, the plausibility and coherence of the responses can vary.
 - **Examples:**
-  - "What would you do if you won the lottery?"
+  - "What might happen if all cars were replaced with self-driving vehicles?"
-  - "How would you react if aliens made contact with Earth?"
+  - "How would society change if all jobs were automated?"
+  - "What might the world look like if humans could live for 200 years?"
 - **Tradeoffs:** Can stimulate creative thinking and problem-solving, but responses may be speculative and not based on reality.
 - **Similar prompts:** Counterfactual Prompts
 - **Context or facts that would be useful to include:** The hypothetical scenario or outcome that the prompt is asking to explore.